awslabs/amazon-quicksight-embedding-sdk/README.md

 Thank you for using the Amazon QuickSight JavaScript SDK.
 You can use this SDK to embed Amazon QuickSight in your HTML.

 ## Usage
-Amazon QuickSight offers two different embedded experiences with options for branding, user isolation with namespaces, and custom UI permissions:
+Amazon QuickSight offers three different embedded experiences with options for branding, user isolation with namespaces, and custom UI permissions:

 * Embedded authoring portals provide the QuickSight authoring experience